 - To develop healthier and more fulfilling relationships.

 Mrs. Solfavi has a lot of experience in behavior modification, mostly with individuals with developmental disabilities.
 For the past 8 years, she has worked mostly with complex trauma, attachment and dissociation.
 She also have several testimonials from clients that have greatly benefited from empowerment and boundary setting, which I would say is a strength of mine.
-I am also trained in DBT, and have worked on eating disorders as well.
+She is also trained in IFS, DBT, and has worked with eating disorders as well.